redis/redis-doc/topics/sentinel.md

 Once a Sentinel is able to failover a master successfully, it will start to broadcast the new configuration so that the other Sentinels will update their information about a given master.

-For a failover to be considered successful, it requires that the Sentinel was able to send the `SLAVEOF NO ONE` command to the selected slave, and that the switch to master was later observed in the `INFO` output of the master.
+For a failover to be considered successful, it requires that the Sentinel was able to send the `SLAVEOF NO ONE` command to the selected replica, and that the switch to master was later observed in the `INFO` output of the master.

-At this point, even if the reconfiguration of the slaves is in progress, the failover is considered to be successful, and all the Sentinels are required to start reporting the new configuration.
+At this point, even if the reconfiguration of the replicas is in progress, the failover is considered to be successful, and all the Sentinels are required to start reporting the new configuration.

 The way a new configuration is propagated is the reason why we need that every Sentinel failover is authorized with a different version number (configuration epoch).

-Every Sentinel continuously broadcast its version of the configuration of a master using Redis Pub/Sub messages, both in the master and all the slaves.
+Every Sentinel continuously broadcast its version of the configuration of a master using Redis Pub/Sub messages, both in the master and all the replicas.
 At the same time all the Sentinels wait for messages to see what is the configuration advertised by the other Sentinels.

 Configurations are broadcast in the `__sentinel__:hello` Pub/Sub channel.